 1. The mandatory requirements of ASHRAE Standard 90.1 Section G1.2.1a are not required to be met.

 2. The reduction in annual carbon emissions of the proposed building design associated with on-site renewable energy shall not be more than 3 percent of the total carbon emissions of the baseline building design.
-This limitation only applies to onsite renewable energy provided in excess of the renewable energy required by IECC C412.
+This limitation only applies to on-site renewable energy provided in excess of the renewable energy required by IECC C412.

 2.1.
 The equation PCI + [(PBPnre – PBP)/BBP] – 0.05 < PCIt in ASHRAE 90.1 Section 4.2.1.1 shall be modified to read PCI + [(PBPnre – PBP)/BBP] – 0.03 < PCIt.